-S104.1.4.2 Installation of starter strips at eaves: Starter strips at eaves shall be a product developed by the shingle manufacturer for that purpose with a sealant strip located along the edge that will be placed above the drip edge metal and fastened according to the manufacturers recommendations for high wind areas.
-Acceptable alternatives shall include a compatible product available from a different manufacturer or a three-tab shingle from the manufacturer with the tabs removed and the remaining shingle turned such that the adhesive strip is located at the eave edge, above the drip edge metal and fastened according to the manufacturers recommendations for high wind areas.
+S104.1.4.2 Installation of starter strips at eaves: Starter strips at eaves shall be a product developed by the shingle manufacturer for that purpose, with a sealant strip located along the edge that will be placed above the drip edge metal and fastened according to the manufacturer's recommendations for high wind areas.

-S104.1.5 Metal Panels: Metal panel roofing systems and their attachment shall be installed in accordance with the manufacturer's installation instructions and shall provide uplift resistance equal to or greater than the design uplift pressure for the roof based on requirements for areas with $V{asd}$ wind speeds of 110 mph ( $V{ult}$ = 140 mph).
+S104.1.5 Metal Panels: Metal panel roofing systems and their attachment shall be installed in accordance with the manufacturer's installation instructions and shall provide uplift resistance equal to or greater than the design uplift pressure for the roof based on requirements for areas with wind speeds of $V{ult}$ = 130 mph.
 The metal panels shall be installed over continuous decking and one of the acceptable sealed roof deck underlayment options (See Section S104.1.1).

-S104.2 Roof Cover Requirements for Clay and Concrete Roof Tiles shall be applied in accordance with this appendix and the manufacturer's installation instructions: Clay and concrete roof tile systems shall be installed over continuous 19/32" thick plywood roof decking and one of the acceptable sealed roof deck underlayment options prescribed in S104.2.1.
+S104.2 Roof Cover Requirements for Clay and Concrete Roof Tiles shall be applied in accordance with this appendix and the manufacturer's installation instructions: Clay and concrete roof tile systems shall be installed over continuous 15/32" thick plywood roof decking and one of the acceptable sealed roof deck underlayment options prescribed in S104.2.1.